 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Standards met N/A N/A N/A 2.
-Staff Standards not all met 2.2 Standard not met Some team members are not enrolled on appropriate training courses for the roles they are undertaking.
-So, the pharmacy cannot provide assurance that they are acquiring the skills and knowledge they need for their role.
+Staff Standards not all met 2.2 Standard not met The pharmacy lacks a plan for monitoring and reviewing trainee team member's development and progress.
+The pharmacy does not always clarify to trainees who shall supervise them, and appropriate team members they could shadow or seek advice from.
 3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A